When Home Insurance Covers Your Roof and When It Doesn't

 Step 1: Document Everything Immediately Safely photograph damage from the ground using date-stamped photos.
 Capture missing shingles, debris, interior water stains, and any fallen objects.
 Save weather reports from the date of the event.

-Step 2: Review Your Policy Check your deductibles (including any separate wind/hail deductibles), coverage type (RCV vs. ACV), and filing deadlines before calling your insurer.
+Step 2: Review Your Policy Check your deductibles (including any separate wind/hail or hurricane deductibles), coverage type (RCV vs. ACV), and filing deadlines before calling your insurer.

 Step 3: Contact Your Insurer Report the damage through the claims hotline or online portal.
 Get a claim number and written confirmation of next steps.